MadeOfMagicAndWires/qBit-plugins/README.md

 ### Nyaas
 Take [this](engines/nyaapantsu.py) or [this](engines/nyaasi.py) file and follow the steps above.

+**Please note that Nyaa.pantsu is somewhat unstable and that it might not work.
+The plugin works, you might just have to try it a few times.**

-I will try to work on a plugin that searches Nyaa.si and Nyaa.pantsu both.
+I am working on a plugin that searches Nyaa.si and Nyaa.pantsu both.

 ### BakaBT